Our Priorities

 - Traumatic Brain Injury (TBI) and Post Traumatic Stress Disorder Law Enforcement Training Act.
 This law provides integral training and best practices for first responders and public safety officers to recognize and respond to the signs and symptoms of an individual in crisis due to a TBI or repeated exposure to traumatic events.
 AFSCME advocated for Congress to pass this bipartisan bill, which President Biden signed into law August 2022 (P.L.
 117-170).

 - Improving Mental Health Benefits.
 Previously, state and local governments’ selfinsured health plans could elect to opt out of mental health care coverage for public safety officers.
 AFSCME supported this bipartisan legislation that closed the loophole.
 Plans must now treat mental health and substance use disorder benefits as they would any other medical benefits in terms of out-of-pocket costs and procedures like prior authorization or mental necessity determinations.
-Signed into law by President Biden December 2022 (P.L.
+Signed into law December 2022 (P.L.
 117-328).

 Protections, Training and Benefits for Public Safety Officers